Copenhagen Metro: Future lines discussed

 Many new lines have been discussed.
 Initially Line M4 was supposed to supplement the circular M3 on the eastern side of the Inner City between Nørrebro station and Copenhagen Central Station.
 At this time, an extension was suggested from Nørrebro to the northwestern suburbs with a terminus at Husum station.
 This was abandoned as the City of Copenhagen rejected funding interchange chamber under Nørrebro station necessary for this extension.
 Instead, the city preferred the M4 to branch at Østerport station to facilitate development of the Nordhavn harbour area.

 The "M5"-label appears to having been reserved for a potential future conversion of Line F of the Copenhagen S-train to metro standard.
 In 2011, the City of Copenhagen suggested two additional lines M6 and M7, the M6 linking the northwestern suburbs and central Amager and the M7 forming a second ring line further east than the M3, and a western extension of the M1 or M2 to was also suggested.
 In 2017, the city of Copenhagen suggested a new M6 line connecting Brønshøj and Refshaleøen via Copenhagen Central Station.
 In 2018, the government and the city agreed on plans to construct an artificial island, Lynetteholmen north of Refshaleøen, and the city included its plans to link Copenhagen Central Station and Refshaleøen in this discussion.

 As of January 2018, no further development will be done after the construction of the Harbour line, or Line M4 between Ny Ellebjerg station and Orientkaj in the Nordhavn area, except for a few more stations northeast of Orientkaj.

-The planned M5 line towards Refshaleøen and Lynetteholm is supposed to open in 2035.
-It will encompass 10 stations, of which 5 will be new.